Counseling Degrees & Licenses in Connecticut

 Albertus Magnus College

-Albertus Magnus College offers a master of science program in clinical counseling that is designed to meet the educational requirements for licensure as professional counselors (LPC) in the State of Connecticut.
-Studying in this program, students will choose between two specialty tracks: addiction counseling and mental health counseling.
+Albertus Magnus College offers a master of science program in clinical counseling designed to meet the educational requirements for licensure as professional counselors (LPC) in the State of Connecticut.
+Students in this program choose between two specialty tracks: addiction counseling and mental health counseling.

-The clinical mental health counseling program includes coursework in advanced counseling & psychotherapy: cognitive-behavioral methods; advanced counseling & psychotherapy: couples and family therapy; advanced counseling & psychotherapy: integrative techniques; addiction and recovery; and advanced seminar in case conceptualization.
+The clinical mental health counseling program includes coursework in advanced counseling and psychotherapy: cognitive-behavioral methods, couples and family therapy, integrative techniques, addiction and recovery, and an advanced seminar in case conceptualization.

 The clinical addiction counseling program includes specialized coursework in drugs & behavior: basic science; drugs & behavior: applications; addiction counseling: core concepts & competencies; addiction counseling: advanced techniques; spiritual issues and religious identity in counseling; clinical assessment of substance use disorders; and treatment planning and evaluation in addiction counseling.
 Students graduating from this program will be eligible to apply for licensure as alcohol and drug counselors (LADC) in addition to the LPC.